コンテンツにスキップ

 Tomoko Utsumi (President of NPO Dream Energy Project)

-■ Don't let the coronavirus get you down!
+■ Don't let COVID-19 get the better of you!
 Online concert

 The "Wonderful Encounter Concert" was scheduled to be held on March 21, 2020, World Down Syndrome Day.

-The plan was to hold a collaborative concert of piano, vocal, and harp performances by people with Down's syndrome, as well as plays and songs by people with intellectual disabilities, but it was postponed to May due to the spread of the new coronavirus.
-When that became difficult, there was a proposal to hold it "after autumn," but it was decided to hold it as an online concert.
+The plan was to hold a collaborative concert featuring piano, vocal, and harp performances by people with Down syndrome, as well as plays and songs by people with intellectual disabilities, but this was postponed to May due to the spread of COVID-19.
+When this became impossible, there was talk of postponing the event "after autumn," but it was decided to hold it as an online concert instead.

-For someone who is not very good with IT, it was a very bold challenge for me.
+For someone like me who is not good with IT, this was a very bold challenge.

-I thought about using a paid music distribution site, but it requires an ID and password, and I felt that customers who are not familiar with IT like me would give up halfway through.
+I considered using a paid music distribution site, but it required an ID and password, and I felt that customers who are unfamiliar with IT like me would give up halfway through, so I decided against it.

-I considered "publishing" it on YouTube, but there were some issues.
+I considered "publishing" it on YouTube, but I ran into some issues.

-The worry is that they will become the target of slander online.
+The worry is that they might become the target of slander online.

-It would be a shame for one anonymous and irresponsible comment to discourage their desire to express themselves, given the hard work they have put into their work...
-Out of concern for this, we have decided to offer a limited free viewing link during October, sending it only to those who request it.
+It would be pointless if one anonymous and irresponsible comment were to take away their desire to express themselves, despite the hard work they have put into their work...
+Out of concern for this, we have decided to offer a limited free streaming service during October, sending the viewing URL only to those who request to watch.

-Part 1: Piano performance by a person with Down's syndrome, solo singing, and guest harp performance
+Part 1: Piano performance by a person with Down syndrome, solo singing, and guest harp performance

 Part 2: Messages from 11 members with intellectual disabilities to those who watched the online concert

-The venue was a French restaurant in Fujisawa City that doubles as a salon concert venue.
-Originally, the concert was scheduled to include tea and cake, but unfortunately there was no audience.
+The venue was a French restaurant in Fujisawa City that also serves as a salon concert venue.
+Originally, the concert was planned to include tea and cake, but unfortunately, there was no audience.

 In the second half of the concert, the members of Dream Project shared their special skills and messages one by one.
-Members who were unable to come to the venue due to concerns about COVID-19 infection were asked to send in recordings of themselves dancing or reciting poems at home, which were then edited.
+Members who were unable to attend the concert due to concerns about COVID-19 infection were asked to send in recordings of themselves dancing or reciting poetry at home, which they then edited.

-●I was impressed by the dignified appearance of everyone during the presentation.
-I felt a clear will to have others see and to convey their message.
-And that feeling was translated into speaking clearly so that the other person could understand.
+●The dignified appearance of everyone during the presentations was impressive.
+I felt a clear desire to be seen and to communicate.
+And this desire led to them speaking clearly so that the other person could understand.
 I felt the importance of having the desire to communicate.

-●I enjoyed the performance, seeing each individual's individuality come to the fore.
-The harp was wonderful, too.
+●It was fun to see each individual's individuality come to the fore.
+The harp was also wonderful.
 I think it's very important to express yourself and have a place to do so.
-It's difficult to hold events or recitals these days, but I respect the efforts of everyone who came up with creative ways to hold the event.
+It's difficult to hold events and recitals these days, but I respect the efforts of everyone who came up with creative ways to hold the event.

-You can currently watch this concert by visiting Doripro's website .
+Currently, this concert can be viewed by visiting Doripro's website .

 ■Performing arts for people with intellectual disabilities

-Theater, music, dance and other performing arts are also called "performing arts."
-Speaking of performing arts for people with physical disabilities, many people may have been impressed by the dancer with a prosthetic leg who appeared at the closing ceremony of the Rio Paralympics.
+Performing arts, such as theater, music, and dance, are also called "performing arts."
+When it comes to performing arts for people with physical disabilities, many people were moved by the dancer with a prosthetic leg who appeared at the closing ceremony of the Rio Paralympics.

-However, perhaps not much is still known about performing arts for people with intellectual disabilities.
+However, perhaps not much is known yet about performing arts for people with intellectual disabilities.

 Art such as paintings and sculptures created by people with intellectual disabilities is known for its unique flavor and beauty.

-Many people are probably familiar with Shoko Kanazawa, the calligrapher with Down Syndrome who wrote the opening title of the historical drama "Taira no Kiyomori."
+Many people are probably familiar with Kanazawa Shoko, a calligrapher with Down syndrome who wrote the opening title of the historical drama "Taira no Kiyomori."

-In fact, there are several groups, including Dream Project, that bring together people with intellectual disabilities involved in theater, music, and dance.
+In fact, there are several groups, including Dream Project, that bring together people with intellectual disabilities who are involved in theater, music, and dance.

-It would be a shame if you don't know about it!
+It's a shame you don't know about it!

-We would like to introduce some of our activities at Dream Project, as well as information about organizations with ties to Kanagawa that are involved in the performing arts, and information about overseas organizations.
+We would like to introduce some of our activities at Dream Project, as well as information on organizations with ties to Kanagawa that are involved in the performing arts, and information on overseas activities.

 ■Dream Project's plays and concerts

-This photo shows a scene from the play "The 21st Wonderful Encounter," which was held at the Kanagawa Prefectural Citizens' Mutual Aid Hall as part of Kanagawa Prefecture's "Coexistence and Co-Creation Project" in August 2019.
-Most of the performers are young people with intellectual disabilities, such as Down's syndrome or autism.
+This photo shows a scene from the play "The 21st Wonderful Encounter," which was held at the Prefectural Kyosai Hall as part of Kanagawa Prefecture's "Coexistence and Co-creation Project" in August 2019.
+Most of the performers are young people with intellectual disabilities such as Down syndrome or autism.

-People with Down Syndrome tend to have soft voices and slurred speech, making it difficult to hear what they are saying.
+People with Down syndrome tend to have soft voices and slurred speech, making it difficult to understand what they are saying.

-In 2015, when I first started writing a script because I wanted to do a play, I thought it might be difficult for them to actually speak their lines, so in the planning stage I thought of a "narration play" where they would communicate with gestures, hand movements, and facial expressions in sync with the narration.
-However, as they continued practicing, they became itching to say their lines, and began speaking, ignoring the narration.
-A child who couldn't lift his head at first started looking straight ahead, and I was able to hear the lines of a child who was muttering incomprehensible words, and before I knew it, each child was energetically speaking their lines and acting on stage.
+In 2015, when I first started writing a script because I wanted to do a play, I thought it might be difficult for them to actually speak their lines, so in the concept stage I envisioned a "narration play" in which they would communicate with gestures, hand movements, and facial expressions in sync with the narration.
+However, as they continued to practice, they became so eager to say their lines that they began to speak, ignoring the narration.
+One child who couldn't lift his head at first began to look straight ahead, and the lines of the other children whose mumbled lines I couldn't understand became easier to understand, and before I knew it, each child was energetically speaking and acting on stage.

 They are intellectually handicapped.